No matter where you are in your pregnancy, it’s never too late to

-Awareness that the food you eat provides your baby with a foundation for
+Awareness that the food you eat provides your baby with a foundation for growth and development is a big step in the direction of optimal health.

 Healthy Brain & Spine Development